jeka-dev/jeka/docs/installation.md

 the project base directory.

 Nevertheless, you might need to install it for the following use-cases :

 - Scaffold (create skeleton) of new projects from your local machine.
 - Execute remote scripts/applications located of filesystem or *git* repo.
 - Use shorter command `jeka` instead of `./jeka`or `.\jeka.ps`.

-Once installed, you will rarely need to upgrade as JeKa will execute the JeKa version specified in the application to run.
+Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
 However, you'll be able to upgrade your base install by executing `jekau` command.